ShingaiMhene/Marketing-Campaign-Analysis-Dashboard/README.md

 5  Search Engine Marketing and Social Media Ads delivered strong ROI with balanced spending.
 6  South America generated the lowest revenue contribution.
 Overall average ROI stood at 0.68, indicating moderate profitability across campaigns.

 ## Strategic Insights
-1.Increase investment in high-performing digital channels such as Influencer Marketing and Social Media Advertising.
+1. Increase investment in high-performing digital channels such as Influencer Marketing and Social Media Advertising.
 2. Optimize or reduce spending on underperforming campaigns like TV Commercials.
 3. Focus expansion efforts in high-revenue regions such as Africa and Asia.
 4. Improve campaign targeting and audience segmentation to maximize ROI.